Close Menu

 What should I wear to Iceland in winter?

 Pack for all types of weather conditions.
 Layers are key!
 Bring thermal underwear, fleece jackets, waterproof outerwear, a warm hat, gloves, and scarf.
-(See Also: Best Time to Visit Sayulita Mexico?
-Perfect Weather Awaits)
+(See Also: How Much Time To Visit Versailles – The Perfect Itinerary)

 What are the best places to see the Northern Lights in Iceland?